Birtley is a moderate sized town of around 25,000 (2001 Census) in the Borough of

 a range of retail outlets, and business services.

-At present the town has four Churches - St John's (Anglican), St Joseph's (Roman
+At present we have four Churches - St John's (Anglican), St Joseph's (Roman Catholic),

-Birtley also has a 9 hole golf course, a sports centre with a local football team,
+We also have a 9 hole golf course, a sports centre with a local football team, a

-a large swimming pool, library and medical centre.
+large swimming pool, library and medical centre, 4 primary schools and a large Comprehensive

 We are quite central for many of the regions attractions, including: